ewolff/microservice-spring/README.md

 Video
 --------

-Check out the workshop [Microservices with Spring](https://www.youtube.com/watch?v=9q2Qlp0IDZY) (German with auto-translated subtitles in your preferred language).
+Check out the video [Microservices with Spring](https://www.youtube.com/watch?v=9q2Qlp0IDZY) (German with auto-translated subtitles in your preferred language).

 Remarks on the Code